-Chinese billionaire Jack Ma reportedly retiring from Alibaba on Monday
+Chinese billionaire Jack Ma will reportedly detail Alibaba succession plan Monday

-Billionaire Jack Ma is reportedly stepping down from his position as executive chairman of Alibaba (BABA), the $420 billion e-commerce empire he co-founded in 1999.
-Ma will officially retire on Monday, his 54th birthday, and pursue educational philanthropy, he told the New York Times.

-Ma will remain on the board of Alibaba.
-He will focus on his Jack Ma Foundation and dedicate his time to improving education, he told the Times.
+Ma will lay out a long-term succession plan for Alibaba, the $420 billion e-commerce empire he co-founded in 1999, that will be carried out over a "significant period of time," the South China Morning Post reported Saturday.

+On Friday, the New York Times published a story and interview with Ma that said he plans to retire as executive chairman on Monday but will remain on the company's board.
+The Post says he will stay on as executive chairman during the transition, citing a company spokesman.

 A former teacher, Ma told Bloomberg TV earlier this week he might go back to teaching someday.
 "This is something I think I can do much better than being CEO of Alibaba," he said.

 Alibaba is one of the largest companies in China and among the most important online retail platforms in the world.
 As it's grown, it has expanded into a wide array of other industries including, movies, news and cloud computing.
 It's also invested money and resources in technologies like artificial intelligence and robotics.
 Its affiliate company Ant Financial, China's largest online payment platform, is valued at an estimated $150 billion.

-Note: Editor's note: This story has been updated to reflect reports that Ma will stay on as executive chairman during Alibaba's transition period.